 Blue Mountain is pretty much synonymous with winter.
-With over 40 different trails for downhill skiing and snowboarding, Blue Mountain is definitely one of the biggest ski resorts in Ontario.
+With over 40 different trails for downhill skiing and snowboarding, Blue is definitely one of the biggest ski resorts in Ontario.

 What most people don’t know is that Blue Mountain is just as popular in the summer months.
 From hiking and mountain biking to golfing and ropes courses, there’s something to do for every age and skill set.

 October Blue Mountains Real Estate Market Report

-When looking at the Municipality of the Town of the Blue Mountains, there has been an increase of 108.7% in the number of new listings compared to April and a 40% decrease from May of 2019.
-The number of sales is up with a 166% increase from April and saw an 56.7% decrease compared to the same month last year, with the highest number of sales being in the 1 million-plus range.
+When looking at the Municipality of the Town of the Blue Mountains, there has been a decrease of 78% in the number of new listings compared to September and an 84% decrease from October of 2019.
+The number of sales is back down with a 59% decrease from September and saw a 31% decrease compared to the same month last year, with the vast majority of sales being in the 1 million-plus range.
 In the Town of Blue Mountains with a diminishing inventory of homes for sale the potential buyers are in competition to present the most attractive offer in a multiple offer situation, with more offers going at list or over list price and with no conditions

 Acorn Montessori Pre School – Thornbury

 Beaver Valley Community School – Thornbury

 Georgian Bay Secondary School – Meaford

 L E Shore Memorial Library – Thornbury